HistoricEngland/H.API/DirectAPISubmissionDocumentation.md

-1.3  | Changed the transmission method for batch submission endpoint  | Jan Putzan (Ember Technology) 1.4  | Addition of Record Counts Explained section and updates to Batch Creation | Jan Putzan (Ember Technology) 1.5  | Updated the API endpoint to point to production environment | Jan Putzan (Ember Technology)
+1.3  | Changed the transmission method for batch submission endpoint  | Jan Putzan (Ember Technology) 1.4  | Addition of Record Counts Explained section and updates to Batch Creation | Jan Putzan (Ember Technology) 1.5  | Updated the API endpoint to point to production environment | Jan Putzan (Ember Technology) 1.6  | Addition of an API endpoint to finalise batch submission | Jan Putzan (Ember Technology)

 ## Overview